zeroguz/stiffyorbiter_e3v2/README.md

 # stiffyorbiter_e3v2
-a quick remix from churl*s tiffy toolhead for the orbiter v2
+a quick remix from churl's tiffy toolhead for the orbiter v2